ethier-lab/AxoNet/README.md

 ## Data Availability
 Run main.py to download the rat optic nerve image and annotation dataset.
-The results from our counting method comparisons are located in "rat and NHP count data.xlsx" inside the data folder.
+The results from our counting method comparisons are located in "final results- comparison with both nhp and rat.xlsx" inside the data folder.